thiendaoxuan/wolf-shop/README.md

 php artisan migrate
 php artisan db:seed
 ````
-To completely reset DB, can use `php artisan migrate:fresh`
 This include a test user account : `admin@example.com / Passwords : admin`

+If you want completely reset DB to run everything again, can use `php artisan migrate:fresh`

 ### Run web server
-Via docker - this should be enough
+Docker - this should be enough
 ````
 docker-compose up --build
 ````